Are you striving to succeed in blockchain? Looking for an edge? Here are five usability tactics that turned a small startup into a global sensation.

 2nd Law – How We Really Use the Web

-Krug’s second law is also known as the K.I.S.S. principle, (keep it simple stupid).
-We’re all guilty of overthinking things at times expecting everyone to understand everything we say.
-Instead, they spend a few seconds scanning our information.
+Krug’s second law is also known as the K.I.S.S. principle, (Keep it simple stupid!).
+We’re all guilty of overthinking things at times while expecting everyone to understand everything we say.
+In reality, they may only spend a few seconds scanning our information before taking action.

 Studies show people click on whatever first catches their attention.
 Netscape’s early version leveraged this principle by using directory buttons like “What’s Cool.”
 Krug says an actual user’s experience is more like someone driving by a billboard at 60 miles an hour.